tiegz/shoes-projects/README.md

 This repository is unmaintained.

 It contains example code for the [Shoes GUI SDK](https://github.com/shoes) in ruby.
+IYKYK